johnkerl/miller/docs6/docs/reference-dsl-control-structures.md

 x_sum=2.264761728567491
 </pre>

-The **put -q** option is a shorthand which suppresses printing of each output record, with only `emit` statements being output.
-So to get only summary outputs, one could write
+The **put -q** option suppresses printing of each output record, with only `emit` statements being output.
+So to get only summary outputs, you could write

 <pre class="pre-highlight-in-pair">
 <b>mlr put -q '</b>